Skip to main content

 Admin Dashboard + Analytics$10,000-$18,0003-5 weeksMedium

-The biggest surprise for most founders?
-Infrastructure costs are ongoing, not one-time.
-Transcoding a single hour of video into HLS format with 6 quality tiers costs about $3-$5 on AWS MediaConvert.
-CDN delivery costs $0.02-$0.08 per GB depending on region.
-A platform with 10,000 active viewers streaming 2 hours/day generates roughly $3,000-$6,000/month in AWS bills alone — before you've paid a single developer.
+The part that catches most founders off guard?
+Infrastructure is an ongoing bill, not a one-time build cost.
+Transcoding one hour of video into HLS with 6 quality tiers runs about $3-$5 on AWS MediaConvert.
+CDN delivery sits at $0.02-$0.08 per GB depending on the region.
+Put 10,000 active viewers on it streaming 2 hours a day and you're looking at roughly $3,000-$6,000/month in AWS bills.
+That's before you've paid a single developer.

 How Much Does It Cost to Build a Streaming App in 2026?

 MVP (content library + streaming + subscriptions): $150,000-$250,000 over 28-36 weeks.
-This gets you video upload and transcoding, CDN delivery with adaptive bitrate, basic DRM protection (Widevine + FairPlay), a web and mobile app with browse/search/play, Stripe subscription billing, and an admin panel for content management.
-You're launching with a curated library of 200-500 titles.
+At this tier you get video upload and transcoding, CDN delivery with adaptive bitrate, and basic DRM (Widevine plus FairPlay).
+You get a web and mobile app where people can browse, search, and play.
+Stripe handles the subscription billing, and an admin panel handles content.
+You launch with a hand-picked library of 200-500 titles.

 Growth platform: $250,000-$350,000 over 36-48 weeks.
-Adds a recommendation engine, offline download capability, multi-profile support (like Netflix's profiles), watch history sync across devices, social features (watch parties, sharing), live streaming for events, and a content analytics dashboard.
-This is where niche OTT platforms like Crunchyroll or Mubi operate.
+Now you bolt on a recommendation engine, offline downloads, and multi-profile support (Netflix-style profiles).
+Watch history syncs across devices.
+You add social bits like watch parties and sharing, live streaming for events, and a content analytics dashboard.
+This is roughly where niche OTT platforms like Crunchyroll or Mubi live.

 Enterprise platform: $350,000-$400,000+.
-Includes a white-label solution for content owners, advanced ad insertion (server-side ad insertion for AVOD), multi-CDN failover architecture, accessibility compliance (closed captions, audio descriptions), and a content rights management system for licensing windows.
-Think BritBox or Paramount+ at this tier.
+Here you're adding a white-label solution for content owners and server-side ad insertion for AVOD.
+There's multi-CDN failover so one provider going down doesn't take you with it.
+Accessibility compliance gets real work (closed captions, audio descriptions), and a rights-management system tracks licensing windows.
+Think BritBox or Paramount+ at this level.

 How Does Video Transcoding and CDN Delivery Work?

-Bitmovin's 2025 Video Developer Report found that HLS (HTTP Live Streaming) is used by 92% of video platforms, making it the default streaming protocol.
-DASH (Dynamic Adaptive Streaming over HTTP) is the open standard alternative, used by YouTube and most Android-first platforms.
+Bitmovin's 2025 Video Developer Report found HLS (HTTP Live Streaming) running on 92% of video platforms.
+That makes it the de facto default.
+The open-standard alternative is DASH (Dynamic Adaptive Streaming over HTTP), which is what YouTube and most Android-first platforms reach for.

-Transcoding is the most compute-intensive step.
-A raw 1-hour video at 4K resolution is roughly 50-100 GB.
-Transcoding converts this into multiple renditions: 360p, 480p, 720p, 1080p, and 4K.
-Each rendition is segmented into 2-10 second chunks.
-The player downloads chunks sequentially, switching between renditions based on the viewer's available bandwidth.
-AWS MediaConvert, Mux, or a self-hosted FFmpeg pipeline handles this.
+Transcoding is the heaviest compute step by far.
+A raw one-hour 4K file is somewhere around 50-100 GB.
+Transcoding turns that into a ladder of renditions at 360p, 480p, 720p, 1080p, and 4K.
+Each rendition gets chopped into 2-10 second chunks.
+The player pulls chunks one after another and switches renditions based on whatever bandwidth the viewer has at that second.
+AWS MediaConvert, Mux, or a self-hosted FFmpeg pipeline does the actual work.

 Here's a basic transcoding configuration: